Molecular sieve: Usage

-3Å molecular sieves do not adsorb molecules whose diameters are larger than 3 Å. The characteristics of these molecular sieves include fast adsorption speed, frequent regeneration ability, good crushing resistance and pollution resistance.
+3A molecular sieves do not adsorb molecules with diameters are larger than 3 Å. The characteristics of these molecular sieves include fast adsorption speed, frequent regeneration ability, good crushing resistance and pollution resistance.
 These features can improve both the efficiency and lifetime of the sieve.
-3Å molecular sieves are the necessary desiccant in petroleum and chemical industries for refining oil, polymerization, and chemical gas-liquid depth drying.
+3A molecular sieves are the necessary desiccant in petroleum and chemical industries for refining oil, polymerization, and chemical gas-liquid depth drying.

-3Å molecular sieves are used to dry a range of materials, such as ethanol, air, refrigerants, natural gas and unsaturated hydrocarbons.
+3A molecular sieves are used to dry a range of materials, such as ethanol, air, refrigerants, natural gas and unsaturated hydrocarbons.
 The latter include cracking gas, acetylene, ethylene, propylene and butadiene.

-3Å molecular sieve is utilized to remove water from ethanol, which can later be used directly as a bio-fuel or indirectly to produce various products such as chemicals, foods, pharmaceuticals, and more.
-Since normal distillation cannot remove all the water (an undesirable byproduct from ethanol production) from ethanol process streams due to the formation of an azeotrope at around 95.6 percent concentration by weight, molecular sieve beads are used to separate ethanol and water on a molecular level by adsorbing the water into the beads and allowing the ethanol to pass freely.
-Once the beads are full of water, temperature or pressure can be manipulated, allowing the water to be released from the molecular sieve beads.

-3Å molecular sieves are stored at room temperature, with a relative humidity not more than 90%.
+3A molecular sieves are stored at room temperature, with a relative humidity not more than 90%.
 They are sealed under reduced pressure, being kept away from water, acids and alkalis.